gavinlyonsrepo/RpiMotorLib/Documentation/Servo_GPIO.md

 Given a 50 Hz frequency we can calculate the required duty cycle for any pulse width.
 For example:

-We need a 1.5 ms pulse to centre the servo, or a Duty Cycle = 0.0015 * 50 = 0.075 (i.e 7.5%).
+We need a 1.5 ms pulse to center the servo, or a Duty Cycle = 0.0015 * 50 = 0.075 (i.e 7.5%).
-Similarly, 1 ms pulse (- 90 degrees) requires a Duty Cycle = 0.001 * 50 = 5%; and
+Similarly, 1 ms pulse (- 90 degrees or 0 degrees)
+requires a Duty Cycle = 0.001 * 50 = 5%
-2 ms pulse (+ 90 degrees), Duty Cycle = 0.002 * 50 = 10%
+2 ms pulse (+ 90 degrees or 180), Duty Cycle = 0.002 * 50 = 10%

-Thus the duty cycle range should be from 5 - 10% with the centre at 7.5%.
+Thus the duty cycle range should be from 5 - 10% with the center at 7.5%.

 Every servo is different, so you will need to calibrate it for the best performance.
-I found 7.5 for center , 11 for max duty or left position and 2 for min duty or right
+I found 7.5 for center ,
+11 for max duty percentage or left position (180 degress) and 2 for min duty percentage or right postion (0 degrees) Check datasheet for recommend pulse width and calibrate accordingly.

 Software
 --------------------------------------------

 The library file has a single class which controls the servo with two different functions.
+The class is called SG90servo but works for all listed as tested.

 The class is called SG90servo and the functions are

-(1) servo_sweep - sets up a continuous sweep from two points
+(1) servo_sweep - sets up a continuous sweep from two points Center-wait-min-wait-max- and so on until user quits

 (2) servo_move - moves to a specified location